lrq3000/pyFileFixity/README.rst

    generated.
 This allows you to easily and objectively compare different set of parameters, or even different file repair solutions, on the very data that matters to you, so that you can pick the best option for you.

+-  ecc\_speedtest.py (subcommand: ``speedtest``) is a simple error correction codes encoder/decoder speedtest.
+It allows to easily change parameters for the test.
+   This allows to assess how fast your machine can encode/decode with the selected parameters, which can be especially useful to plan ahead for how many files you can reasonably plan to protect with error correction codes (which are time consuming).

+-  DEPRECATED: easy\_profiler.py is just a quick and simple profiling tool to get you started quickly on what should be optimized to get more speed, if you want to contribute to the project feel free to propose a pull request!
+(Cython and other optimizations are welcome as long as they are cross-platform and that an alternative pure-python implementation is also available).

 Note that all tools are primarily made for command-line usage (type script.py --help to get extended info about the accepted arguments), but